brillout/wildcard-api/readme.md

 Wildcard is a JavaScript library to create an **API** for your **Node.js** server that is consumed by the **browser**.

 With Wildcard,
-creating an API is as easy as creating JavaScript functions:
+creating an API is as easy as creating a JavaScript function:

 ~~~js
 // Node.js server